mlcollege/ml-for-big-data/README.md

 - **In-memory processing**
 - Spark ecosystem - SQL, DataFrames, Streaming, GraphX, MLLib
 - supports Scala, Java, Python and R
-- Version 3.0.0 in beta, 2.5.4 is stable (3.0.0 provides performance enhancements, but the API is almost the same)
+- Version 3.0.1 and 2.5.4 are stable (3.x.x provides performance enhancements, but the API is almost the same)

 Even though Spark promises to be fast, there’s still overhead compared to well written parallelized ETL script.
 The biggest advantage is that it’s a universal tool for almost all big data needs.